SERG-Delft/serg-delft.github.io/index.md

 the [TU Delft institutional repository](https://pure.tudelft.nl/portal/en/organisations/software-engineering(d40bac4b-3dd0-4427-aa5f-9331cae5d02e)/publications.html) and through our Technical Reports series.
 We aim at sharing our research prototypes as open source tools whenever possible.

-To accomplish our research goals, our research is organized across three research lines:

-1. **[AI-Based Software Engineering](sbse.html):** How can techniques from artificial intelligence be used to improve complex software development tasks?

-2. **[Software Analytics](softanalytics.html):** How can streams of data collected from versioning, issue tracking, and continuous integration repositories be used to understand and improve the software development process?

-3. **Software Testing:** What are effective software testing methods and techniques?

 ## Education